-Musfira, my daughter, is now a 5th grader.
+Musfira, my daughter, is now a 10th grader.
 Last few school years I have observed her frustration with not understanding abstract math concepts at school.
 I sit down with her to explain the concept by drawing, making, and visualizing ‘things’ to help her understand and think about the problem.
 That is when she would have her ‘Ahaa’ moment.
-I would see the light bulb turning on giving her feel of accomplishment.
+I would see the light bulb turning on giving her feeling of accomplishment.
 This gives me profound satisfaction as I see her developing the love for math and building strong foundation not only in math but problem solving and critical thinking.

 I see many other parents and teachers equally share the pain that students struggle so much in Math they start to hate the subject.
 I want to change that for every child primarily because Math is the key for getting ready for college.